ICRAR/daliuge/docs/dataflow.rst

   elevating them as actors who have autonomy to manage their own lifecycles and trigger appropriate "consumer" applications based on their own internal (persistent) states.
-In our graph model, both application (task) and data nodes are termed as **DROPs**.
+In our graph model, both application (task) and data nodes are termed as **Drops**.
 What are really moving on the edge are :ref:`Drop Events <drop.events>`.

-* While nodes/actors in the traditional dataflow are stateless functions, we express both computation and data nodes as stateful DROPs.
-Statefulness not only allows us to manage DROPs through persistent checkpointing, versioning and recovery after restart, etc., but also enables data sharing amongst multiple processing pipelines in situations like re-processing or commensal observations.
+* While nodes/actors in the traditional dataflow are stateless functions, we express both computation and data nodes as stateful Drops.
+Statefulness not only allows us to manage Drops through persistent checkpointing, versioning and recovery after restart, etc., but also enables data sharing amongst multiple processing pipelines in situations like re-processing or commensal observations.
   All the state information is kept in the Drop wrapper, while the payload of the